-A second approach is to partition the simulation area into non-overlapping regions, as depicted in figure 3.
+A second approach is to partition the simulation area into non-overlapping regions, as depicted in figure 2.
 Each of the resulting fields provides a set of distribution functions which are used to determine a next walk segment starting there.
-These distribution functions can either be closed form ones or empirically defined, i. e., by sampling points of a CDF.
-In section 4 will be shown that the latter approach is quite promising, as it allows to parametrize the model based on trace data.
+These distribution functions can either be closed form ones or empirically defined, i.e., by sampling points of a CDF.
+In section IV we will show that the latter approach is quite promising, as it allows to parametrize the model based on trace data.
 In principle, the shape of the regions can be arbitrary as long as they do not overlap and cover the whole walk area.
-For simplicity, we assume in the following that the walk area is subdivided into a grid with N columns and M rows, as depicted in figure 3.
+For simplicity, we assume that the walk area is subdivided into a grid with N columns and M rows, as depicted in figure 2.